mvolkmann/blog/src/ocaml.md

 Lists are also product types because they hold a head and a tail which have different types.

-Each variant name is called a "constructor".
+Each variant name is called a "constructor" (aka "tag") and must begin with an uppercase letter.
 Each construtor can have an associated value of a type that is specified after the `of` keyword.
 The value types of the variants can differ.

+Constructor expressions that do not use a value are referred to as "constant variant expressions".
+Those that do use a value are referred to as "non-constant variant expressions".

 The following code provides some examples: